captainzero93/ESP32-LaserCounter/README.md

 - 3.3V voltage regulator for powering the ESP32
 - 2.2k Ohm resistor for current limiting

-Note: The schematic will be updated in future releases to reflect the move to the ESP32 platform and include additional components like the OLED display and input buttons.
+Note: I would reccomend the ESP32 platform and include additional components like the OLED display and input buttons.

 ## Features